drshahizan/software-engineering/materials/sec01/mod3.md

 In summary, TFD is an effective approach to software development that offers several benefits to programmers and organizations alike.
 By enforcing rigorous testing, clarifying function specification, reducing debugging time, improving code quality, reducing overall development time, and offering psychological benefits, TFD helps to ensure that software is of high quality and meets the requirements of end-users or customers.

 ## 4: Pair Programming
+Pair programming is a software development technique where two programmers collaborate and work together at a single workstation.
+The process involves two roles: the driver, who is responsible for writing code, and the observer or navigator, who reviews each line of code as it is typed in.
+The two programmers frequently switch roles to maintain an equal share of work and knowledge.

+The observer plays a crucial role in the pair programming process.
+Along with reviewing the code, the observer also considers the "strategic" direction of the work, offering ideas for improvements and identifying potential future problems to address.
+This frees the driver to focus solely on the "tactical" aspects of completing the current task while using the observer as a safety net and guide.

+Pair programming has become a popular practice in software development due to its ability to improve code quality, reduce errors and bugs, and enhance communication between team members.
+It also fosters a collaborative and supportive work environment, leading to increased job satisfaction and team cohesion.
+By combining the strengths and knowledge of two programmers, pair programming helps to produce high-quality code and improve overall project outcomes.

 # AGILE PROJECT MANAGEMENT
 ## Agile Project Management